Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 </p>
 <h3 id="01HQ5E6TCV5BG1EWH2E3YD7BF1">Constructing WebView URL</h3>
 <p>
-  Constructing a WebView URL requires calling the
-  <code>presentFeedbackWidget</code> method by passing a
+  Constructing a WebView URL requires calling the related method by passing a
   <code>CountlyFeedbackWidget</code> object.
 Using information from that object,
   a widget URL will be constructed.
 </p>